 Vibration Surveys and Assessments

-The Control of Vibration at Work Regulations 2005 establish a means of preventing employees' exposure to two classes of vibration - Hand Arm Vibration and Whole Body Vibration - which are defined as follows:
+The Control of Vibration at Work Regulations 2005 establish a means of preventing employees' exposure to two classes of vibration - Hand Arm Vibration and Whole Body Vibration - which are defined as follows:- "hand-arm vibration" means mechanical vibration which is transmitted into the hands and arms during a work activity;

 Hand-Arm Vibration